-Purpose of Job: The role of the Assistant Teacher is to provide a safe, nurturing and inclusive classroom environment that supports individualized learning based on children's interests and needs.
+Purpose of Job: The role of the Infant Toddler Teacher is to provide a safe, predictable, nurturing and inclusive classroom environment that is responsive to children's interests and needs.
 In partnership with the parent/guardian, formulate individualized child development goals and engage families in identifying their strengths/needs/interests to lay a foundation for lifelong family success.
-In conjunction with the Lead Teacher, assist in the classroom by providing individualized attention to the children to enhance their learning and development.
-A Preschool Assistant Teacher will contribute as a part of the teaching team to plan and implement curriculum and assessment.
-This role will assist in establishing and maintaining an appropriate learning environment, with attention to standards of health, safety, organization, and aesthetics.
-A Preschool Assistant Teacher will contribute to professionalism and teamwork within the teaching team and the agency, and will develop and maintain supportive, professional relationships with children and their families to enhance parent education, communication, involvement and advocacy.
+An Infant Toddler Teacher will demonstrate knowledge of the theories of child growth and development, early childhood education and family support, understand the underlying philosophy of Head Start; promoting and supporting children's social/emotional, cognitive, language and physical development.
+An Infant Toddler Teacher will work with their co-teacher and Support Teacher in planning and implementing curriculum and assessment, providing individualized attention to the children in order to enhance their development, establish and maintain an appropriate learning environment, with attention to standards of health, safety, organization, and aesthetics.
+An Infant Toddler Teacher will lead and model professionalism and teamwork within the teaching team and the agency by developing and maintaining supportive, professional relationships with children and their families to enhance parent education, communication, involvement and advocacy.